WSU-kduncan/s24cicd-thornburyjac/Project5/README-CD.md

 # Part 1: Semantic Versioning

 ## Part 1: Overview
+Currently, our Github workflow is pushing an image to Dockerhub, but it is not tracking the different versions it is just overwriting whats already been pushed.
+That means whenever we push to Dockerhub there will only ever be the "latest"

 ## Part 1: Process documentation
 - Used provided resources to familiarize myself with semantic versioning, and how to implement tagging with github workflows.